gilianhonkoop/OpenSourceSensei/README.md

 #### Gilian

+My main focus during this project was adapting and using the previous Sensei Dreamer codebase for our project.
+This involved resolving pip-package version mismatches and outdated cuda drivers, fixing bugs in the previous code and actually running the dreamer agent with the new distilled reward function, Apart from this, I also created the layout / setup for the Read.me file.
+Additionally, I trimmed and refined the previous SENSEI codebase so that it can be included in our new public github repository.

+Other deliverables for this course, such as the project proposal, project draft, project presenta- tion and the final report version were split up equally between our group members.
+For these deliverables, my main focus was the method and results, but I also tried to coordinate individual parts from members, e.g. our initial project proposal (before handing it in) had a lot of overlap between the parts each member wrote.

 # Codebase

 This codebase is comprised of two main components: `SENSEI` and `Motif`, each contained in their respective folders.
 Results for this experiment are contained in the `logdir` folder.